 GEM is concerned with the management of economic and societal changes.
-It combines courses from economics, organization theory, business and social sciences to prepare students for their future responsibilities in a context characterized by global trade, financial interdependence, economic crises, environmental risks and inequality.
+The program combines courses from economics, organization theory, social sciences and research methods to prepare students for their future responsibilities in a context characterized by financial interdependence, economic crises, environmental risks and inequality.
+A Bachelor or Arts, GEM is oriented towards developing our students’ managerial skills and understanding of economic policies and public institutions.
 GEM students learn to analyze and discuss questions such as: How did governments react to the Eurozone crisis?
 What is the role of public transportation in a region’s economic development?
 What role do networks play in today’s economy and political systems?
 How does civil society initiatives impact development work?
-How can firms, governments and NGOs help reconcile ecological, social and economic sustainability?
+How can firms, public administrations and NGOs help reconcile ecological, social and economic sustainability?